opendistro/for-elasticsearch-docs/docs/elasticsearch/index.md

 DELETE https://<host>:<port>/<index-name>/_doc/<document-id>
 ```

-Using the REST API, you can change Elasticsearch settings, modify indices, check the health of the cluster, and get statistics.
+Using the REST API, you can change Elasticsearch settings, modify indices, check the health of the cluster, and get all required statistics.